 It’s truly a stunning sight when you layer the syrup at the bottom of a bright and fizzy cocktail.
 Oh how I love an icy gin cocktail and this syrup just took it up a few notches!

-The blackberry syrup also rounds out iced coffee drinks too with its bold but not overly fruity flavor.
+The blackberry syrup also rounds out iced coffee drinks and hot lattes too with its bold but not overly fruity flavor.
 It even turns cold brew a light purple color when it’s mixed with a little half and half!

 On pancakes, this syrup is the perfect way to layer flavors without any of them dominating.
 Plain buttermilk pancakes will always benefit from a syrup like this one.
 But more amped up pancakes, like these toasted coconut chocolate chunk pancakes, will be taken to an entirely different level!

 Blackberries and chocolate just work so well together and adding the flavor and texture of toasted coconut to the mix just knocks these pancakes out of the park!

 This syrup would even be a beautiful and delicious addition to some vanilla-spiced poached pears along with a little whipped cream.